 Wear a mask

-Wear a cloth face covering whenever you are indoors (other than at home).
-It's also a good idea to mask up outdoors if it is difficult to practice physical distancing.
+Not vaccinated?
+Wear a mask whenever you are indoors (other than at home).
+It's also a good idea to mask up outdoors if it is difficult to practice physical distancing, such as at crowded events and gatherings.
 More on masks.

 Keep 6 feet apart